[Snort-users] Monitoring Sensors

 processes stop running or if the CPU utilization is hammered.

 NetSaint, from what I can tell, only pings and does a port check.
-I am
+I am sure

-just a question about finding one.
+question about finding one.
 At our datacenter we use SNMPc for our

 monitoring and it works very well but it is costs money and runs in Windows.